Saab 900: Saab 900 "Classic"

-Power output varied by model year and market, but 900S and 900 Turbo models produced from 1985 and onward were fitted with a 16-valve engine, while the basic 900 kept the earlier 8-valve engine.
+Power output varied by model year and market, but 900S and 900 Turbo models produced from 1985 and onward were fitted with a 16-valve engine, while the base 900 models kept the earlier 8-valve engine.

 A 1989 Saab 900 SPG, owned by Peter Gilbert of Wisconsin, was driven over a million miles before being donated to The Wisconsin Automotive Museum.
 Peter Gilbert claimed a million miles out of the turbocharging unit in addition to the engine itself.
 Saab gave Mr Gilbert a Saab 9-5 Aero.